 Sadly, It’s about how you make her look as a mother not about supporting you as a daughter.
 Subtext: she exists on a steady diet of self-importance, you are there to feed her not the other way around.

-2. She may ask for the gift back or tell you what to give her.
+2. Gift-giving- she may ask for the gift back or tell you what to give her.

 On holidays, she doesn’t graciously receive the gift you choose for her.
 She can’t receive; this would mean giving up control.
 Subtext: “You are not free to choose what to give me.
 That would imply we are equals.
 I will control the giving and taking.”